toolleeo/cli-apps/README.md

 * [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text; output is sent to the standard output.
 * [mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.
+* [simtex](https://github.com/iaacornus/simtex) - simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple .json file.
 * [xls2csv](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Excel to CSV file format.

 ## <a name="data-management"></a>Data management